afghl/afghl.github.io/_posts/2017-07-30-java-util-concurrent-00-introduction.markdown

 **Fork/join framework**.
 Based on the ForkJoinPool class, this framework is an implementation of Executor.
 It is designed to efficiently run a large number of tasks using a pool of worker threads.
 A work-stealing technique is used to keep all the worker threads busy, to take full advantage of multiple processors.

-Concurrent collections.
+**Concurrent collections**.
 Several new collections classes were added, including the new Queue, BlockingQueue and BlockingDeque interfaces, and high-performance, concurrent implementations of Map, List, and Queue.
 See the Collections Framework Guide for more information.

 **Atomic variables**.
 Utility classes are provided that atomically manipulate single variables (primitive types or references), providing high-performance atomic arithmetic and compare-and-set methods.
 The atomic variable implementations in the java.util.concurrent.atomic package offer higher performance than would be available by using synchronization (on most platforms), making them useful for implementing high-performance concurrent algorithms and conveniently implementing counters and sequence number generators.

 **Synchronizers**.
 General purpose synchronization classes, including semaphores, barriers, latches, phasers, and exchangers, facilitate coordination between threads.

-Locks.
+**Locks**.
 While locking is built into the Java language through the synchronized keyword, there are a number of limitations to built-in monitor locks.
 The java.util.concurrent.locks package provides a high-performance lock implementation with the same memory semantics as synchronization, and it also supports specifying a timeout when attempting to acquire a lock, multiple condition variables per lock, nonnested ("hand-over-hand") holding of multiple locks, and support for interrupting threads that are waiting to acquire a lock.

 **Nanosecond-granularity timing**.
 The System.nanoTime method enables access to a nanosecond-granularity time source for making relative time measurements and methods that accept timeouts (such as the BlockingQueue.offer, BlockingQueue.poll, Lock.tryLock, Condition.await, and Thread.sleep) can take timeout values in nanoseconds.
 The actual precision of the System.nanoTime method is platform-dependent.